 Learn more about deeming

-The effect of changes in the deeming rates on your eligibility and entitlements will depend on your specific personal circumstances.
+The effect of changes in the deeming rates on your eligibility and entitlements will depend on your personal circumstances.

 If you have any questions about your specific situation, you can also access the Department’s Financial Information Service.